In this article, you’ll learn the pros of spray foam roofing, such as:

 Applying spray foam is a process that needs to be done correctly from the beginning.
 The contractor needs to be precise with the application and understand its chemicals.

-It doesn’t take a large crew to install a spray foam roofing system.
+Installing a spray foam roofing system doesn’t require a large crew.
 Still, it requires a high degree of technical knowledge and experience.

-The Spray Polyurethane Foam Alliance (SPFA) has an ISO-17024-compliant certification program that has multiple levels, requires the contractor to pass an exam, and meets the criteria for certification.
+The Spray Polyurethane Foam Alliance (SPFA) has an ISO-17024-compliant certification program with multiple levels.
+The program requires the contractor to pass an exam and meet the criteria for certification.

 If the roofing system is installed incorrectly, it can be detrimental to the roof’s lifespan and the underlying substrate.